A Brief History Of Indian Civilization

 6. Prehistoric India

 One of the world's oldest civilizations was born in India, a highly developed culture that had a profound influence on the subsequent development of the country, and reflected in a lifestyle of many inhabitants of the East.
-The of Asian most ancient artifacts of Paleolithic era were the stone tools and three animal bones with marks left by these tools, aged 2.6 million years old, were found 180 miles north of New Delhi.
+Some of the most ancient artifacts of Paleolithic era were the stone tools and three animal bones with marks left by these tools, aged 2.6 million years old, were found 180 miles north of New Delhi.
 This era of the early agricultural period in the 20th Century BC.
 This period saw a marked development of agriculture, hunting, and incipient herding.
 Dravidians created the first Indian civilization, called the Indus or Harappan.
 Stone tools of the Lower Paleolithic discovered in many parts of the country.
 Two centers of Lower Paleolithic culture came into existence independently of each other.
 In the northern portion arose the culture of Sawan (the valley of the Indus and modern Pakistan, while in the southern the so-called culture of Madras came to be.
 A characteristic monument of the Mesolithic settlement with terracotta figurines, pottery and copper items in Langnadzh, Gujarat, was defined the age of 17th through 16th Centuries BC by the radiocarbon method.

 5. The Vedic Period